harsh-dev0/debloat-script/Readme.md

-**complete all-in-one PowerShell script**, bundling, so I can run it on any new Windows install in one shot.
+**Complete all-in-one PowerShell script**, bundling, so I can run it on any new Windows install in one shot.

 This script performs: